 Flying into Porto airport, there was a small Vodafone store in the arrivals hall.
 The woman behind the counter spoke excellent English, and offered various options depending on whether I wanted calls, texts and data, or just data.

-Within about two minutes, I had purchased a micro SIM card, installed it in my phone and had a working data connection.
-The card came with 100MB of data included, and I received an SMS within fifteen minutes informing me the main data package had been added.
+Within about two minutes, I had purchased a micro SIM card, installed it in my phone and had a working connection.
 There was no need to show my passport or other identification.

 Lisbon airport also has a Vodafone kiosk in the arrivals area, and stores are readily available in the downtown areas of Lisbon, Porto and other major centres.